vitessio/website/content/en/docs/23.0/reference/programs/vtctldclient/_index.md

 * [vtctldclient SetKeyspaceDurabilityPolicy](./vtctldclient_setkeyspacedurabilitypolicy/)	 - Sets the durability-policy used by the specified keyspace.
 * [vtctldclient SetShardIsPrimaryServing](./vtctldclient_setshardisprimaryserving/)	 - Add or remove a shard from serving.
 This is meant as an emergency function.
 It does not rebuild any serving graphs; i.e. it does not run `RebuildKeyspaceGraph`.
 * [vtctldclient SetShardTabletControl](./vtctldclient_setshardtabletcontrol/)	 - Sets the TabletControl record for a shard and tablet type.
 Only use this for an emergency fix or after a finished MoveTables.
+* [vtctldclient SetVtorcEmergencyReparent](./vtctldclient_setvtorcemergencyreparent/)	 - Enable/disables the use of EmergencyReparentShard in VTOrc recoveries for a given keyspace or keyspace/shard.
 * [vtctldclient SetWritable](./vtctldclient_setwritable/)	 - Sets the specified tablet as writable or read-only.
 * [vtctldclient ShardReplicationFix](./vtctldclient_shardreplicationfix/)	 - Walks through a ShardReplication object and fixes the first error encountered.
 * [vtctldclient ShardReplicationPositions](./vtctldclient_shardreplicationpositions/)	 -